ironman5366/learn-blog/_posts/2017-02-26-Lesson01-Neurons.md

   [3]
 ]
 ```
 So now we have a vector with a shape of (3, 1).
-And since we just have one value for each "dimension" of the array, we can just flatten it into a stanard list.
+And since we just have one value for each "dimension" of the array, we can just flatten it into a standard list.

 ```python
 [1,2,3]